 The award is given to a published writer, from any country, for a single short story of up to 6,000 words.

-Entry to the 2017 prize has now closed.
+Entry to the 2018 Competition is now closed.

 Keep up to date with the prize at www.shortstoryaward.co.uk